dotstar/amazon-s3-security-settings-and-controls/README.md

 _
 arn:aws:s3:::YOUR-BUCKET-NAME

-When you’ve entered the data for your policy, click Add Statement, and Generate Policy.
+When you’ve entered the data for your policy, click **Add Statement**.

+Click **Generate Policy** and the generator creates your bucket policy JSON.

-Copy the resulting policy JSON to a text file.
+**Copy the resulting policy JSON to a text file, or into your copy/paste buffer**.
 It should look something like:

 ```json
 {